ros-industrial/ros2_canopen/canopen_core/readme.md

 Welcome to the ROS2 canopen documentation.

 ## About
-ROS2 CANopen is being developed and maintainted by the [ROS-Industrial Consortium](rosindustrial.org).
+ROS2 CANopen is being developed and maintained by the [ROS-Industrial Consortium](rosindustrial.org).
 The package heavily builds on top of [Lely's canopen stack](https://opensource.lely.com/canopen/).

 ## Getting started